-Fichtelberg and Klínovec are two mountains located on two sides of the Czech-German border.
-About 3.5 hours away by car, this is probably the nearest ski location to Berlin.
-From beginner slopes to forest freeride — they have it there!
+Fichtelberg and Klínovec are two neighbouring mountains located on both sides of the Czech-German border.
+About 3.5 hours away by car, this area is the nearest ski location to Berlin.

-The distance is roughly the same as to Spindleruv Mlyn, but getting here is faster and easier since most of the way you’re driving on German autobahns.
+The distance (330 km) is roughly the same as to Spindleruv Mlyn, but getting here is faster and easier since most of the way you’re driving on German autobahns.

-The area has the elevation of 900m (and the tops are 1200+) so it’s noticeably colder than in Berlin or Dresden and it catches some snow in winter.
+The area has an elevation of 700 m (and the mountain tops are 1200+), so the local weather is noticeably colder than in Berlin or Dresden, and the slopes catch quite some snow in winter.

 Being the nearest ski location to Berlin, it’s also the most budget destination in our list, and this is why: